AkulaSudhiksha/my-first-repository/README.md

 # my-first-repository
-hey! this is my first repo
+hey! this is my first repo .Excited to work with it.